vadimgrn/usbip-win2/README.md

 successfully attached to port 1
 ```
 - New USB device should appear in the system, use it as usual
-- Detach the remote USB device using its usb port, pass -1 to detach all remote devices
+- Detach the remote USB device using its usb port, pass `-all` to detach all remote devices
   - `usbip.exe detach -p 1`
 ```
 port 1 is successfully detached